-Calendula, Calendula officinalis, soothing to sensitive and dry skin, has been used for centuries to enhance skin tone and appearance.
-Also referred to as "pot marigold," the yellowish-orange calendula petals have a wide range of anti-inflammatory, antimicrobial and skin-healing properties.
+Calendula, Calendula officinalis, is an annual plant that has an orange or yellow daisy-like flower.
+It is a member of the Asteraceae (daisy) family.
+It has been used for centuries to enhance skin tone and appearance and is very soothing to sensitive and dry skin, Also referred to as "pot marigold," calendula petals have a wide range of anti-inflammatory, antimicrobial, and skin-healing properties.